Name and Privileges

 (3) TRUSTEES: The trustees shall be elected for a three-year term, one third (as nearly as possible) being elected yearly at the annual business meeting.
 The number of trustees will be determined by the church in accordance with the numbers prescribed in Article VI of the Constitution.
 Trustees may be elected and serve for two terms and following a one-year lapse be eligible for re-election.
 The trustees shall have powers conferred and duties imposed as set forth in Article VI of the Constitution and in these by-laws.
 The chairman of the trustees will also hold the title of “President” of the corporation.
 The secretary of the trustees will also hold the title of “Secretary” of the corporation.

-(4) ADMINISTRATOR: The church administrator shall have oversight of the daily business operations of the church.
+(4) ADMINISTRATOR: The senior pastor shall be the administrator.
+The church administrator shall have oversight of the daily business operations of the church.
 He shall be responsible for maintaining the church personnel manual, in association with the personnel committee, and all paid personnel shall be under his supervision.
 He will make recommendations to the personnel committee for any personnel changes and for employee benefits to be provided by the church.